Family Services Program

 Please click the following link for additional details.

-Co-Parenting Seminars
+Co-Parenting Education Seminars

 The purpose of the co-parenting seminars is to give parents skills to mitigate the effects of the family dissolution on their children, and provide strategies to communicate and make decisions together on behalf of the children.
 The seminar is ordered by the Court in contested custody and access cases, and requires the parties to contact directly, one of the available providers.